Cirkit Designer Logo

 Introduction

 The L298P is a dual H-bridge motor driver IC manufactured by Arduino, designed to control the direction and speed of DC motors and stepper motors.
-It is capable of driving two motors simultaneously, with each channel supporting up to 2A of current.
-This makes the L298P an ideal choice for robotics, automation, and other motor control applications.
+It is capable of driving two motors simultaneously, making it an essential component for robotics, automation, and motor control applications.
+The L298P can handle high current loads and is widely used in projects requiring precise motor control.

 Explore Projects Built with L298P